evgfilim1/userbot/README.md

   Reddit post when someone sends "бра" or "bra"
 - `uwu`: Sends a [picture](https://imgur.com/a/bDzntL5) when someone sends "uwu", "owo", "уву" or "ово"
+- `auto_transcribe`: Automatically transcribes speech in voice and video messages to text whenever it is sent in the chat

 ### Shortcuts